FAIRMetrics/Metrics/README.md

 # FAIR Metrics
 Efforts to define metrics to assess the FAIRness of a digital resource.

+FOR HUMAN READABLE METRICS SEE THE PDF's HERE:  https://github.com/FAIRMetrics/Metrics/Distributions

 Initiatives

 * [FAIR Metrics Group](http://www.fairmetrics.org/)